maximcus/WPFTabTip/README.md

         /// <summary>
         /// Ignore keyboard, if there is only one, and it's description
-        /// can be found in ListOfHardwareKeyboardsToIgnoreIfSingleInstance.
+        /// can be found in IgnoredDevices.
         /// </summary>
         IgnoreIfSingleInstanceOnList,